RaXx00n/CPE-it/README.md

   by setting the Agent to run on intervals and Elastic to generate alerts.

-<b>Install and configure the ELK Stack</b>
+<b>Install the ELK Stack</b>

 NOTE: This process has now been automated with the script cpeit-elk/install.sh.
 Files can be uninstalled and cleaned with the script cpeit-elk/uninstall.sh.
 The scripts must be run as root.
+You can then skip to "configure ELK stack for authentication"